KipK/vtherm_hysteresis/README.md

 This repository provides a simple hysteresis-based heating algorithm packaged as an external integration for Versatile Thermostat.

+Plugins algorithm are intended to replace the onboard TPI.
+They so are limited to over_switch, over_valve and climate with valve control underlyings.

 ## What this repository demonstrates

 - Registration of an external proportional algorithm through `vtherm_api`